ocf/ocfweb/ocfweb/docs/docs/services/hpc.md

 sudo apt install singularity-container
 ```

+If you do not have an apt-based Linux distribution, installation instructions
-If you are running Mac you can look [here][mac_install], or Windows [here][win_install].
+can be found [here][linux_install].
+Otherwise, if you are running Mac you can
+look [here][mac_install], or Windows [here][win_install].

 #### Building Your Container

 ```
-singularity build --sandbox ./my_container docker://ubuntu
+singularity build [--sandbox] ./my_container docker://ubuntu
 ```
 This will create a Singularity container named `my_container`.
 If you are still
 testing out your container on your system, we suggest you use the `--sandbox`
 option.
 This will allow you to install new packages in your container as you
 need them.
+However, if you are working on our infrastructure you will *not*
+be able to install non-pip packages on your container, because you do not have
+`sudo` privileges.
+If you would like to create your own container with new packages,
+you must create the container on your own machine, using the above command with
+`sudo` prepended, and then transfer it over to our infrastructure.
+The
-The `docker://ubuntu` option notifies Singularity to bootstrap the
+`docker://ubuntu` option notifies Singularity to bootstrap the container from
-container from the official Ubuntu docker container on [Docker Hub][docker_hub].
+the official Ubuntu docker container on [Docker Hub][docker_hub].
+There is also
-There is also a [Singularity Hub][singularity_hub], from which you can directly
+a [Singularity Hub][singularity_hub], from which you can directly pull
-pull Singularity images in a similar fashon.
-We also have some pre-built
+Singularity images in a similar fashon.
+We also have some pre-built containers
-containers that you may use to avoid having to build your own.
-They are
+that you may use to avoid having to build your own.
+They are currently located
-currently located at `/home/containers` on the Slurm master node.
+at `/home/containers` on the Slurm master node.

 #### Using Your Container